tiborepcek/tvnviewer-helper/README.md

 # TightVNC Viewer Helper

-TightVNC Viewer Helper - shows a list of IP address and also name and description
+TightVNC Viewer Helper - shows a list of IP address and also name and description.
+It is written in [AutoIt scripting language](https://www.autoitscript.com/).
+This is how to [run AutoIt source code](https://www.autoitscript.com/autoit3/docs/intro/running.htm) (text file with au3 extension).

 ![This is an image](https://github.com/tiborepcek/tvnviewer-helper/blob/main/tvnviewer_helper.png)